buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 > REFERENCE Definition according to ISO 6707-1: void in a building element

-> NOTE  The entity _IfcOpeningStandardCase_ has been deprecated.
+> NOTE  The entity _IfcOpeningStandardCase_ has been deleted.
 Use an _IfcOpeningElement_ with a single extrusion body perpendicular to the wall or slab instead.

 > NOTE  See _IfcRelVoidsElement_ for a diagram on how to apply spatial containment and the voiding relationship.

 > IFC2x CHANGE  The intermediate ABSTRACT supertypes _IfcFeatureElement_ and _IfcFeatureSubtraction_ have been added.

 > IFC4 CHANGE  The attribute _PredefinedType_ has been added at the end of attribute list.
-It should be used instead of the inherited attribute _ObjectType_ from now on.

 > HISTORY  New entity in IFC1.0